SciAps/DART-SD410-manifest/README.md

 1. Log in to GitHub, and then paste your clipboard into the Key box
 2. Type Ubuntu AOSP into the Title box
 3. Click *Add SSH key*
-4. Restart your Ubuntu VM
-5. Wait at least a full minute before proceeding
+4. Wait at least a full minute before proceeding

 ### Initialize and repo sync the SciAps fork of the Android 5.1.1 Firmware
 ```bash